Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 Why not treat your pet with non-food indulgence and pamper them with grooming instead?
 We offer a range of quality grooming tools for all budgets for cats, dogs and rabbits.
 Find out more in our Christmas gift guide for pets here.

-• Artificial snow: This may be made with ingredients that are toxic if ingested by our pets.
+• This may be made with ingredients that are toxic if they are ingested by our pets.
 Eating a small amount shouldn’t cause any issues but larger amounts could cause a range of symptoms from upset tummies, drooling or blockages.

 A labradoodle wrapped up in a string of Christmas lights

-• Lights: Chewing lights could risk an electric shock.
-Batteries, if accidently bitten or ingested can also pose a risk causing burns to the mouth and internal organs.
+• If accidentally bitten or swallowed can pose a risk of severe acid burns to the mouth or internal organs.

-• Festive Plants: Some Christmas plants can be highly toxic to our pets.
-These include festive favourites - poinsettias, holly, ivy and mistletoe.
+• Some Christmas plants can be highly toxic for our pets.
+These include festive favourites holly, ivy and mistletoe.

 A great and white staffy dog chewing on a branch of a fake Christmas tree that has been pulled over

-• Candles: Lit candles can pose a fire hazard, especially with curious pets around.
-Opt for flameless alternatives or place candles in secure areas inaccessible to pets.
-Some scented candles may release chemicals that are toxic to our pets when burned too.
+• Lit candles can of course pose a fire hazard, but especially with curious pets around.
+Opt for flameless alternatives or place candles in secure, inaccessible areas.
+Be mindful that some scented candles may release chemicals into air when they're burned.
+Paraffin wax candles and some essential oils may cause irritation or toxicity to our pets.
+Talk to your vet for guidance on pet safe options

 A fallen Christmas tree with smashed glass baubles leaving shards of sharp glass on the floor.